It Follows: Plot

 Greg drives Jay, Kelly, Yara, and Paul to his family's lake house.
-The next day on the lakefront, the entity arrives in the form of Yara and attacks Jay from behind; the others cannot see it directly, but all except Greg (who has momentarily stepped away to urinate) see Jay's hair being grabbed by an invisible force and witness Paul being struck and flung across the beach.
+The next day on the lakefront, the entity arrives in the form of Yara and attacks Jay from behind; the others cannot see it directly, but all except Greg (who has momentarily stepped away to urinate) witness Jay's hair being grabbed by an invisible force and Paul being struck and flung across the beach.
 Jay shoots the entity with a pistol; it collapses but is only momentarily incapacitated.
 Jay flees in Greg's car and crashes, then wakes up in a hospital with a broken arm.
 To buy herself time, Jay has sex with Greg in the hospital.
-Greg denies the existence of the entity, despite the insistence of Jay's friends.
+Greg denies the entity's existence despite Jay's friends' insistence.

 Later, Jay sees the entity, in the form of Greg, walking towards Greg's house.
 It smashes a window and enters.
 Jay runs into the house and finds the entity, in the form of Greg's half-naked mother, attacking and killing him.
 Jay flees by car and spends the night outdoors.
 On a beach, Jay sees three young men on a boat.
 She partially undresses and walks into the water.
+(Note: It is left ambiguous whether or not Jay chose to have sex with the men on the boat.)
 Back home, Paul, willing to take the risk, asks Jay to pass it on to him, but she refuses.

-The group plans a last ditch effort to kill the entity by luring it into a swimming pool and dropping electrical devices into the water.
+The group plans a last-ditch effort to kill the entity by luring it into a swimming pool and dropping electrical devices into the water.
 Jay waits in the pool until the entity arrives, appearing as her father.
 Instead of entering the pool, it throws the devices at her.
 Firing at an invisible target, Paul accidentally wounds Yara but shoots the entity twice before it falls into the pool.
 As it pulls Jay underwater, Paul shoots it again, and Jay escapes as it sinks to the bottom.
 When Paul asks if it is dead, Jay approaches the pool and silently watches as it fills with blood.

 Back at Jay's house, Jay and Paul have sex.
 Paul drives through town, passing sex workers.
 Yara recovers at a hospital.
-Later, Jay and Paul walk down the street holding hands, as a figure walks behind them.
+Later, Jay and Paul walk down the street holding hands, while a figure in the distance walks behind them.